Suhetu/DATA_602/README.md

 # DATA_602_Project

 This repository currently contains a Jupyter Notebook of Exploratory Data Analysis performed on my data selection of 'NASA Asteroid Data-Potentially Hazardous Asteroids' as well as a notebook containing classification performed on the dataset to identify Potentially Hazardous Asteroids, or PHAs.

 The notebook is best viewed using nbviewer, https://nbviewer.org/ .
+Kindly use the nbviewer as the pandas profiling report is visible on it, else not.